 Through the Eyes of a Connoisseur offers a rare opportunity to see a distinguished local jewelry collection and explores the many reasons why an individual may collect.
 The New York-based private collection features exceptional works from the 19th century to the 1960s.

-The Fabulous Destiny of Tavernier’s Diamonds: From the Great Mogul to the Sun King presents replicas of 20 diamonds previously owned by Louis XIV, and now mostly lost to the world, which were recreated through the meticulous research of L’ÉCOLE experts in partnership with the Muséum National d’Histoire Naturelle in Paris.
+The Fabulous Destiny of Tavernier’s Diamonds: From the Great Mogul to the Sun King presents replicas of 20 diamonds previously owned by Louis XIV, and now mostly lost to the world, which were recreated through a meticulous research in partnership with the Muséum National d’Histoire Naturelle in Paris.
 The traveling merchant Jean-Baptiste Tavernier sold hundreds of diamonds from the Mogul Empire of India to Louis XIV in 1668, of which 20 exceptional examples were immediately singled out to be included in the book The Six Voyages of Jean-Baptiste Tavernier, 1676.
 All but the Blue Diamond (now the Hope Diamond) disappeared in the 19th century, but L’ÉCOLE’s collaborative team reconstituted this history to create a display of accurate reproductions.

 Additionally, L’ÉCOLE is organizing 7 conversations that provide further insight into the world of jewelry.
 Each talk brings together at least two experts who engage in a dialogue exploring the jewelry arts from a variety of perspectives.
 These events commence with a cocktail reception to welcome attendees and are $25.
 Among the topics explored this fall include Jewelry in Film and Truffles and Gems.
 L’ÉCOLE will also offer conversations inspired by Daniel Brush: Cuffs and Necks, The Fabulous Destiny of Tavernier’s Diamonds, and Through the Eyes of a Connoisseur, in which audiences can hear directly from the artist and researchers behind these exhibitions.